 Find more information about the k-omega SST model in this documentation page.

-Topological entity sets are groups of faces.
+Saved selections are groups of faces or volumes.
 They’re particularly helpful when the same group of faces is used several times during the simulation setup.
-The user can quickly select a given group of topological entities at once whenever they need to be assigned to a condition.
+The user can quickly select a given group of entities at once whenever they need to be assigned to a condition.

 Activate the box selection and drag the cursor across the screen until all the remaining faces turn red.
-Then click on the ‘+’ icon under Topological entities.
+Then click on the ‘+’ icon next to Saved selections.
 Name it as ‘Full car’.

-Proceed to create a set for the wheels too.
-Each wheel consists of 9 faces, and we will need to rotate and adjust the model in order to click on all of them before the set creation.
-The following photo shows how the topological set of the front wheel should appear afterward, when everything else is hidden.
+Proceed to create a set for the front and rear wheels too.
+Each wheel consists of 11 faces, and we will need to rotate and adjust the model in order to click on all of them before the set creation.
+The following photo shows how the saved selection of the front wheel should appear afterward, when everything else is hidden.
 See how the faces on the inside were included too:

 Now we are ready to set up the physics of the simulation.